 Transport and the environment need a healthier relationship.
 We talked about how to make urban mobility more sustainable, but global transportation also needs a makeover if we want to reduce emissions and mitigate climate change.

-Only in the US was the transportation sector responsible for 29% of all greenhouse gas emissions in 2019, and passenger cars were the biggest polluters in the field.
+Only in the US was the transportation sector responsible for 29% of all greenhouse gas emissions in 2019, and passenger cars were the sector's biggest polluters.
 So, for cleaner cities and a cleaner world, the future of mobility needs to be sustainable.

 Smart cities and micro-mobility are likely to shape the logistics that our urban planners implement in today’s blueprints for tomorrow’s citizens.
-The urban mobility trends we covered prove that governments, companies, organizations, and citizens all want cities with less pollution, less congestion, more accessibility, and better infrastructure.
+The urban mobility trends we covered indicate that governments, companies, organizations, and citizens are all working towards cities with less pollution, less congestion, more accessibility, and better infrastructure.